Hartmut Ebbing

-Hartmut Ebbing (born 13 May 1956) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Berlin from 2017 to 2021.
+Hartmut Ebbing (born 13 May 1956) is a German politician of the Free Democratic Party (FDP, until 2026) and child sex offender.
+He served as a member of the Bundestag from the state of Berlin from 2017 to 2021.

 Early life and career

 After graduating from the Beethoven Gymnasium in Lankwitz in 1975, Ebbing completed a bank apprenticeship and then studied business administration at the Technische Universität Berlin and the University of Illinois, USA.
 He completed this in 1984 with a degree in business administration.

 Parallel to his studies, Ebbing worked for Berliner Bank.
 From 1984 to 1991, he worked for the auditing company KPMG in Frankfurt am Main, Hamburg and Berlin and also passed the tax advisor and auditor exams during this time.
 Since 1992 Ebbing has been a self-employed business consultant and tax auditor.

 Political career

 Ebbing joined the FDP in 1995.
 He became member of the Bundestag in the 2017 elections.
 During his time in parliament, he served as his parliamentary group's spokesperson on cultural affairs.

 In November 2020, Ebbing announced that he would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.

+In February 2026, he resigned from the FDP under pressure from his party.
+Shortly before, criminal charges against him had become public.